-LEDU2300 Essentials of Career and Technical Curriculum and Instruction the United States.
+LEDU2300 Essentials of Career and Technical Curriculum and Instruction

+This course will explore the history, philosophy, principles, organization and operation of career and technical education in the United States.
 Students will develop a functional understanding of the role and responsibilities of a professional career and technical educator.
 This course will provide the participant with the foundation and skills needed to design, implement and manage a curriculum in career and technical education.
 Identification of resources and occupational analysis, derivation of content, formulation of objectives, defining measurable learning outcomes, and the selection and development of activities and evaluation methods will be explored.